rslibed/ia-react-esm/README.md

-# Instant Apps: React, ArcGIS Core, and Calcite Components
+# Instant Apps: React, @arcgis/core, and Calcite Components

 To run locally, in terminal: